-Other expense, net is primarily comprised of letter of credit fees, other financing charges and foreign exchange losses, primarily attributed to currency losses in countries with no or limited markets to hedge.
-Other expense, net, of \$90 million in 2022 increased \$61 million compared to 2021 expense of \$29 million primarily attributable to currency losses in the Argentinian Peso, Russian Ruble and various other currencies.
+Other expense, net, of \$129 million in 2023 increased \$39 million compared to 2022 expense of \$90 million primarily attributable to currency losses on the Argentine Peso.
+Other expense, net, in 2022 increased by \$61 million compared to the 2021 expense of \$29 million primarily attributable to currency losses in the Argentine Peso and the Russian Ruble.

 When economically advantageous, we enter into foreign currency forward contracts to mitigate the risk of future cash flows denominated in a foreign currency.
-Additionally, we enter into certain short-term investments which partially offset our foreign exchange losses, and certain of those amounts are recorded in "Interest Expense, Net".
+Additionally, we enter into certain short-term investments which partially offset these foreign exchange losses.

-Other expense, net, in 2021 decreased \$24 million compared to the 2020 expense of \$53 million due to lower currency volatility, as there had been significant volatility following the start of the COVID-19 pandemic in 2020.